Theoretical and Behavioral Foundations

 EDP 7108 Field Experience in Applied Behavior Analysis III Cr.
 2

 Students will spend supervised time in the field practicing skills learned in the BCBA (Board Certified Behavior Analyst) course sequence.
 Students will work directly with multiple clients using a variety of Applied Behavior Analysis techniques.
-Specific focus on supervised one on one behavioral intervention work with children.
-Offered Fall.
+Specific focus on development and writing of treatment plans, and other reports (supervision notes, programs, behavior plans, discharge reports).
+Offered Spring/Summer.

 Prerequisite: EDP 7107 with a minimum grade of C